carangil/catpress/README.md

 http://mwsherman.com is my personal page, and an example of a catpress site.
 I don't know if its a _good_ example, its just the only one that exists so far.

+There is a minimal example hosted at http://mwsherman.com/catpress-example/ .
+The source code to that example is actually what is in the repo here.
+To make it work on another website, there are two variables in index.php that need to change: $pageroot and $pagedomain.

 Please use this!
 Please tell me what's wrong with it!
 Tell me its great!
 Tell me its trash!
 Fix it and send a pull request!